Skip to content

 What should I do in the days after a psilocybin experience?#

-The first 48 hours are for settling, not action.
-Prioritize sleep, hydration, gentle whole foods, journaling, and minimal stimulation.
-Avoid alcohol, intense conversations, and major decisions.
-Days 3–7: re-read your journal daily, walk in nature, share simply with someone trusted.
-The deepest meaning often becomes clear in weeks 2–4, not immediately.
+The first couple of days are for settling, not action.
+Prioritize sleep, hydration, gentle whole foods, journaling, and minimal stimulation, and be cautious with alcohol, intense conversations, and major decisions.
+In the days that follow, re-read your journal, spend time outdoors, and share simply with someone you trust.
+For many people the deepest meaning becomes clear over weeks, not immediately.
+If distress lingers, consider speaking with a licensed professional.

 Why do I feel disconnected from people weeks after a psilocybin journey?#

-Persistent disconnection weeks after a journey is common.
-The medicine often reveals how you've been performing connection rather than feeling it, so ordinary social patterns feel hollow until rebuilt honestly.
-It can also signal under-supported processing.
-Helpful: journal which relationships feel different and why; spend time with people who can hold real conversation; see a psychedelic-informed therapist if it persists past 6 weeks.
+Some people report a stretch of feeling disconnected after a meaningful experience.
+It can reflect noticing how you've been performing connection rather than feeling it, so ordinary social patterns feel hollow for a while; it can also be a sign of under-supported processing.
+It may help to journal which relationships feel different and why, and to spend time with people who can hold real conversation.
+If it persists beyond about six weeks, consider seeing a licensed therapist, ideally one familiar with psychedelic integration.

 How do I do shadow work after a psychedelic experience?#

-Shadow work after a psychedelic experience means engaging compassionately with whatever the journey surfaced — protective patterns, suppressed grief, parts you've avoided.
-Name what you saw without judging it.
-Ask what age the part feels like and what it was protecting you from.
-Treat it as a part seeking compassion, not a flaw.
-For heavy material, work with an IFS or psychedelic-informed therapist.
-Titrate, don't flood.
+Shadow work after a psychedelic experience means engaging compassionately with whatever the experience surfaced — protective patterns, suppressed grief, parts you've avoided.
+Name what you saw without judging it, and consider what it might have been protecting you from, treating it as a part seeking compassion rather than a flaw.
+For heavy or destabilizing material, work with a licensed professional trained in IFS or psychedelic integration.
+Go slowly rather than flooding yourself.

 Can psilocybin help with inner child healing?#